 - Durable and less likely to weaken like a 4 legged table when being dragged

 - Restaurant tables – the ideal restaurant table height is 720mm.
-It’s important to ensure that aren’t too high (sometimes caused by a thick table top on a standard base), as this can create too much space between the chair and the table creating an uncomfortable dining experience
+It’s important to ensure that aren’t too high (sometimes caused by a thick table top on a standard base), as this can create too much space between the chair and the table, resulting in an uncomfortable dining experience

-- Bar tables/side tables –are a good option for accompanying in a bar or restaurant waiting area and should be around 600mm in size.
-Giving the ideal height to perch a late night drink.
+- Bar tables/side tables –are a good option for placing in a bar or restaurant waiting area and should be around 600mm in size (the ideal height to perch a late night drink).

 - Coffee tables – coffee tables are rarely used to eat at, which is why their typical height is around 450mm.
-Bu they are occasionally positioned in front of and lounge chairs if serving afternoon tea or snacks.
+But they are occasionally positioned in front of lounge chairs if serving afternoon tea or snacks.